oasis-tcs/openc2-cap/haha.cap.md

 * MAY implement any serialization that provides a one to one mapping of the data elements as defined in the abstract schema presented in the Language Specification to a format that is consistent with the syntax defined in Appendix B OpenC2 SCHEMA –  FUNCTIONS.
 * MUST implement the actuator data model as presented in the abstract schema presented in Appendix B.

-# 4 References
-> **Editor's Note** - This section is a placeholder.
-The normative and non-normative references will be populated once general consensus is reached.

-# Appendix A. Sample commands
+# Annex A. Sample commands
 > **Editor's Note** - This section is a placeholder.  he syntax of the sample commands all must be reworked in accordance with the changes that occured in the language specification

 This section will summarize and provide examples of OpenC2 commands as they pertain to s.
 The sample commands will be encoded in verbose JSON, however other encodings are possible provided the command is validated against the schema presented in Appendix A. Examples of corresponding responses and/or alerts will be provided where appropriate.